Should you have an employee test positive for COVID-19, here are some steps to take:

 Ask them to self-quarantine.
 If your employees still come into an office or physical location ask the infected employee to please go home and self-isolate, not coming into work for at least 14 days.
 Before they return to work and end home quarantine they should consult CDC guidelines.

 2. Inform them of Sick Leave Options

 Inform them of available PTO and sick leave options, including emergency, paid sick leave.
 Effective April 1, 2020, the recently passed Families First Coronavirus Response Act (FFCRA) requires employers with less than 500 employees to provide employees with two weeks (80 hours) of paid leave at the employee’s regular rate of pay where the employee is unable to work because the employee is quarantined and/or experiencing COVID-19 symptoms and seeking a medical diagnosis.
 There is new legislation that continues to come out so we advise you to consult our COVID-19 Resource page for the latest information on the FFCRA, EFMLA and CARES Act.

 Follow ADA privacy rules.

 Ask the employee if he or she grants the employer permission to disclose the fact that the employee tested positive.
-If yes, then notify employees manager that the employee tested positive for COVID-19 and is out on leave.
-If no, then notify the employee’s manager only that employee is on leave of absence for non-disciplinary purposes.
-In either case, disclose the identity of employee through any required notification to OSHA or the health department.
+If yes, then notify the employee’s manager that the employee tested positive for COVID-19 and is out on leave.
+If no, then notify the employee’s manager only that the employee is on leave of absence for non-disciplinary purposes.
+In either case, disclose the identity of the employee through any required notification to OSHA or the health department.